[−][src]Enum serde_yaml::Value

 For retrieving deeply nested values, you should have a look at the

-Value::pointer
+Value::pointer method.

 Examples